FlyingWalross/TradingCardGame/documentation/documentation.md

 ### 3. Repositories
 The repositories interact with the DAOs to create and update data.
 They also translate some of the database models into DTOs that are easier to use in the controllers.
 For example, the `UserProfileRepository` uses the `userDao`, `stackDao`, `deckDao` and `cardDao` to handle `UserProfile` objects that also includes two ArrayLists for the user deck and stack.
 The controller can then simply update these ArrayLists and use the `update()` function of the `UserProfileRepository` to automatically update all relevant tables in the database and save the current state of the user.

-### 4. Controlers
+### 4. Controllers
-The controlers are responsible for handling the individual requests and generating the corresponding responses.
+The controllers are responsible for handling the individual requests and generating the corresponding responses.
 They get and update the DTOs they get from the Repositories.
 To avoid the code getting to chaotic in the controllers, the individual responses are pre-defined in the Responses class.

 The `BattleController` is also responsible for creating the `Battle` Object and passing it to another thread.
 The `Battle` Object is where the actual battle logic takes place.
 At the end of the battle, the `Battle` Object also updates the users (elo, wins, losses) and their cards using the `UserProfileRepository`.
 After the battle, the `BattleController` can then retrieve the BattleLog from the `Battle` Object and return it to both users.